Tame Impala

-Tame Impala is the psychedelic music project of Australian singer and multi-instrumentalist Kevin Parker.
-In the recording studio, Parker writes, records, performs, and produces all of the project's music.
+Tame Impala (/'teɪm ɪm'pɑːlə/ TAYM-_-im-PAHL-ə) is the psychedelic music project of Australian singer and multi-instrumentalist Kevin Parker.
+In the recording studio, Parker writes, records, performs, and produces the project's music.
 As a touring act, Tame Impala consists of Parker (vocals, guitar, synthesiser), Dominic Simper (guitar, synthesiser), Jay Watson (synthesiser, vocals, guitar), Cam Avery (bass guitar, vocals, synthesiser), Julien Barbagallo (drums, vocals), and James Ireland (guitar, synthesiser).
-The group has a close affiliation with fellow Australian psychedelic rock band Pond, sharing members and collaborators, including Nick Allbrook, formerly a live member of Tame Impala.
-Originally signed to Modular Recordings, Tame Impala is now signed to Interscope Records in the United States and Fiction Records in the United Kingdom.
+The group has a close affiliation with fellow Australian psychedelic rock band Pond, sharing members and collaborators, including Watson, Ireland, and formerly Nick Allbrook.
+Originally signed to Modular Recordings, Tame Impala signed in 2015 to Interscope Records in the United States and Fiction Records in the United Kingdom.

 Parker originally conceived the project in Perth in 2007.
 After a series of singles and EPs, Tame Impala's debut studio album, Innerspeaker, was released in 2010; it was certified gold in Australia and well received by critics.
 Parker's 2012 follow-up, Lonerism, was also acclaimed, reaching platinum status in Australia and receiving a Grammy Award nomination for Best Alternative Music Album.

-Tame Impala's third album, Currents, was released in July 2015, and like its predecessor, it won ARIA Awards for Best Rock Album and Album of the Year.
+Tame Impala's third album, Currents, was released in July 2015 and like its predecessor, it won ARIA Awards for Best Rock Album and Album of the Year.
 Parker won the APRA Award for Song of the Year 2016 for Currents first track, "Let It Happen".
 The fourth studio album, The Slow Rush, was released on 14 February 2020 to further praise from music critics.
 At the 2020 ARIA Music Awards, Tame Impala won five awards.
-The project's fifth album, Deadbeat, was released in 2025.
+The project's fifth album, Deadbeat, was released in 2025, to polarized reviews and spawned the commercially successful single "Dracula"; its remix with South Korean singer Jennie (of Blackpink) became the project's first top-ten hit on the US Billboard Hot 100.